What is the Armor of God? (Ephesians 6:11)

-What is the Armor of God?
-How to Put On the Armor of God
+What is the armor of God?
+How do we put on the armor of God?

 The Bible frequently reminds us that humanity is involved in a spiritual battle.
 We do not fight against flesh and blood but we fight against principalities and evil spiritual forces.

 Ephesians 6:12 says: For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.

 And so how should a Christian respond during spiritual warfare?
 In a world where the physical realm is influenced by the spiritual realm, how is a Christian supposed to live his/her life?